idandtrust/goodid-php-sdk/README.md

 use GoodID\Helpers\OpenIDRequestSource\OpenIDRequestObject;
 use GoodID\ServiceLocator;

+// -- Option 1 --
+// You can use our default session data handler.
-// You have to start the session before using our SDK session_start();
+// In this case you need to start the session first. session_start();

+$serviceLocator = new ServiceLocator();

+// -- Option 2 --
+// Or you can define your own session data handler
+// by define a class which implements \GoodID\Helpers\SessionDataHandlerInterface
+// Add that to the $serviceLocator.
+$serviceLocator->setSessionDataHandler(new CustomSessionDataHandler());

 try {
     // Simply create and run our object, it will take care of everything GoodIDEndpointFactory::createGoodIDEndpoint(
-        new ServiceLocator(),
+        $serviceLocator,
         "YOUR-CLIENT-ID",
         new RSAPrivateKey("YOUR-SIG-PRIV-KEY-PEM-STRING"),
         new RSAPrivateKey("YOUR-ENC-PRIV-KEY-PEM-STRING"),